Refined Strichartz inequalities for the wave equation: Introduction

 \section{Introduction}

 A special case of the Strichartz inequality for the wave equation asserts that

 where $d \geq 2$, $s=1/2$ and $q= \frac{2(d+1)}{d-1}$ \cite{strichartz,keel}.
-The purpose of this work is to prove a refinement of this inequality in certain cases, analogous to the refined Strichartz inequalities for the Schrödinger equation in \cite{li,du,du2}.
-The refined inequalities for the Schrödinger equation were used in \cite{li,zhang} to prove sharp results involving the almost everywhere pointwise convergence of Schrödinger solutions to the initial data.
-They were also used in \cite{du,zhang} to improve the known results on Falconer's distance set problem in dimensions $n \geq 3$.
-This was done through Mattila's approach \cite{mattila} via the spherical averages of Fourier transforms of measures.
+The purpose of this work is to give a refined version of this inequality in certain cases, analogous to the refined Strichartz inequalities for the Schrödinger equation in \cite{li,du,du2}.
+The refined inequalities for the Schrödinger equation were used in \cite{li,zhang} to prove sharp results on the almost everywhere pointwise convergence of Schrödinger solutions to the initial data.
+They were also used in \cite{du,zhang} to improve the known results on Falconer's distance set problem in dimensions 3 and higher.
+This was done using Mattila's approach via the $L^2$ spherical averages of Fourier transforms of measures \cite{mattila}.
 Here the refined Strichartz inequality for the wave equation will be used to improve results on the averages over the cone, rather than the sphere.
-As is well known \cite{wolff,erdogan2,cho}, the optimal decay of these conical averages is related to best possible $s$ in an inequality of the form \eqref{classicalstrichartz}, with the $L^q$ norm on the left replaced by an $L^2(\mu)$ norm for a fractal measure $\mu$.
+It is known \cite{wolff,erdogan2,cho} that the optimal decay of these conical averages is related to best possible $s$ in an inequality of the form \eqref{classicalstrichartz}, with the $L^q$ norm on the left replaced by an $L^2(\mu)$ norm for a fractal measure $\mu$.